-Fig. 1.1: Light rays.
+Fig. 1.1 Light rays.

+that added to our world picture of natural science, because they enabled observations of the world of both micro- and macro-cosmos.
+Thus it is not surprising that the terms and concepts of optics had tremendous impact on many areas of natural science.
+Even such a giant instrument as the new Large Hadron Collider (LHC) particle accelerator in Geneva is basically nothing other than an admittedly very elaborate microscope, with which we are able to observe the world of elementary particles on a subnuclear length scale.
+Perhaps as important for the humanities is the wave theoretical description of optics, which spun off the development of quantum mechanics.
+In our human experience, rectilinear propagation of light rays - in a homogeneous medium - stands in the foreground.
+But it is a rather newer understanding that our ability to see pictures is caused by an optical image in the eye.
 Nevertheless, we can understand the formation of an image with the fundamentals of ray optics.
 That is why this textbook starts with a chapter on ray optics.
 1.2 Ray optics When light rays spread spherically into all regions of a homogeneous medium, in general we think of an idealized, point-like and isotropic luminous source at their origin.
 Usually light sources do not fulfil any of these criteria.
 Not until we reach a large distance from the observer may we cut out a nearly parallel beam of rays with an aperture.
 Therefore, with an ordinary light source, we have to make a compromise between intensity and parallelism, to achieve a beam with small divergence.
 Nowadays optical demonstration experiments are nearly always performed with laser light sources, which offer a nearly perfectly parallel, intense optical beam to the experimenter.
 When the rays of a beam are confined within only a small angle with a common optical axis, then the mathematical treatment of the propagation of the beam of rays may be greatly simplified by linearization within the so-called 'paraxial approximation'.
 This situation is met so often in optics that properties such as those of a thin lens, which go beyond that situation, are called 'aberrations'.
 The direction of propagation of light rays is changed by refraction and reflection.
 These are caused by metallic and dielectric interfaces.
 Ray optics describes their effect through simple phenomenological rules.
-1.3 Reflection
+1.3 Reflection We observe reflection of, or mirroring of light rays not only on smooth metallic surfaces, but also on glass plates and other dielectric interfaces.
+Modern mirrors may have many designs.
+In everyday life they mostly consist of a glass plate coated with a thin layer of evaporated aluminium.
+But if the application involves laser light, more often dielectric multi-layer mirrors are used; we will discuss these in more detail in the chapter on interferometry (Chap.
+5).
+For ray optics, the type of design does not play any role.

-Fig. 1.2: Reflection at a planar mirror.
+Fig. 1.2 Reflection at a planar mirror.